 1.2.2.
 Structure of electric power sector

 Italy has fully unbundled transmission and generation ownership.
 Slow growth in net demand as a result of a combination of low economic activity, energy efficiency programmes and an increase in renewable capacity has also contributed to a relative surplus of generation.
-In spite of that, Italy continues to import significant quantities of lower price energy from abroad.
+In spite of that, Italy continues to import significant quantities of lower priced energy from abroad.

 1.2.3.
 Main indicators

 TABLE 3.
-INSTALLED CAPACITY, ELECTRICITY PRODUCTION AND CONSUMPTION
+ELECTRICITY PRODUCTION

 —: data not available.